The continued impact of personal health budgets

 This was an independent evaluation commissioned and funded by the Policy Research Programme in the Department of Health.
 The views expressed are not necessarily those of the Department.

-The Department of Health have recently commissioned a study to explore the continued impact of personal health budgets on service providers and patient empowerment.
+The Department of Health commissioned a study to explore the continued impact of personal health budgets on service providers and patient empowerment.